httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 When an application has a need to express a lifetime that's separate from the freshness lifetime, this should be conveyed separately, either in the response's body or in a separate header field.
 When this happens, the relationship between HTTP caching and that lifetime need to be carefully considered, since the response will be used as long as it is considered fresh.

-In particular, application authors need to consider how responses that are not freshly obtained from the origin server should be handled; if they have a concept like a validity period, this will need to be calculated considering the age of the response (see Section 4.2.3 of {{?I-D.ietf-httpbis-cache}}).
+In particular, application authors need to consider how responses that are not freshly obtained from the origin server should be handled; if they have a concept like a validity period, this will need to be calculated considering the age of the response (see {{I-D.ietf-httpbis-cache, Section 4.2.3}}).

 One way to address this is to explicitly specify that all responses be fresh upon use.

 ### Varying Content Based Upon the Request

-If an application uses a request header field to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{!I-D.ietf-httpbis-cache}}, Section 5.2.2.3) or send the Vary response header ({{!I-D.ietf-httpbis-semantics}}, Section 10.1.4) on all responses from that resource (including the "default" response).
+If an application uses a request header field to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{I-D.ietf-httpbis-cache, Section 5.2.2.3}}) or send the Vary response header ({{I-D.ietf-httpbis-semantics, Section 10.1.4}}) on all responses from that resource (including the "default" response).

 For example, this response: